 That evening, anxiety mixed with sorrow rose in my body again.
 I sought solace crying on my husband’s steady shoulder.
 The grief of my grandma’s departure hurt deeply, but my husband’s loving comfort eased my pain.

-I missed being with my family as my Grandma passed, and the feeling of being an outcast crept in again, but obedience to the words of the Lord were more important.
-I cried again into my husband’s soaked shirt, and quietly prayed, “Please, Jesus, take all of these roots of rejection out of my heart.
+I missed being with my family as my Grandma passed, and a sense of being an outcast crept in again, but obedience to the words of the Lord were more important.
+I cried again into my husband’s shirt, which was soaked with my tears, and quietly prayed, “Please, Jesus, take all of these roots of rejection out of my heart.
 I can’t feel loved or love others well with these here.
 Teach me what true love is.”

 As I weighed my own heart, my own patterns of manipulating others into loving me glared back at me.
 I had needed to be loved and had not been, I resorted to making that happen.
 That’s ugly, and true.
 Manipulated love is not love at all.
 The truth of that hurt.